-As you all know, 2019 has been a new and exciting year for us at All in the Family Dental Care.
-We are staying committed to providing first class dental care, while also working to educate our patients and the community on overall health and wellness.
+As you all know, 2019 has been a new and exciting year for us at Campi Dental.
+We are staying committed to providing first-class dental care, while also working to educate our patients and the community on overall health and wellness.
 We will be continuing to post monthly on ways that you and your family can become healthier and improve your everyday lifestyles.

 March is National Nutrition Month and we’re taking this as an opportunity to help our readers set goals, work harder to be healthier, and influence healthy change.
 As we begin to get a taste of the warm weather to come, it’s the perfect time to get active.
 You don’t need to be a professional runner to take advantage of exercising outside.
 Going for a light walk, doing yoga outside, walking on the beach are all great ways to improve your health.
 Below we’re going to list out several ways to focus on your nutrition and ways to easily make small changes in your life that can cause a big impact.

 Choose foods and drinks that are good for your health

 The first step to a healthy diet is becoming educated and knowledgeable about how to prepare healthy meals and snacks.
 The second step is figuring out a solution to incorporate those healthy changes into your diet.
 You can do that by surrounding yourself with good options.
 Fill the refrigerator and pantry with healthy snacks and plan meals ahead of time so you can avoid ordering take-out or choosing an unhealthy option.
 The third step is making the right decisions.
 This most likely will be the hardest step for many people.
 Training your brain to WANT the healthier options will take time.
 Being prepared will make all the difference in setting yourself up for great success.
 Once you start to incorporate small healthy changes into your diet, you will start to feel better.
 You’ll have more energy.
 You will soon be making healthy decisions because you want to, and you know it’s the best decision for your body and your life.